f-droid/fdroid-website/_docs/Reproducible_Builds.md

 +-rw-rw-rw-  2.3 unx    78984 b- stor 80-000-00 00:00 resources.arsc
 ```

-#### Mismatched Java version
+#### Mismatched Toolchains

-Sometimes there's a mismatch as upstream might use a different one (eg. Gradle 8 uses Java 17) and the recipe needs to be updated.
+Different toolchains may produce different binaries.
+A usual case is that different
+JDK versions/distributions are used to build the apk.
+Sometimes Gradle may mix defferent
+versions of JDKs to build an apk.
+To avoid such problems unused JDKs should be removed.

-The APK diff will have entries like this, eg. Java 17 vs Java 11:
+The APK diff will have entries in the `classes.dex` files like this, e.g. Java 17 vs Java 11:

 ```diff
 -    .annotation system Ldalvik/annotation/Signature;